 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") was passed, which significantly impacted the financial services industry, including more stringent regulation of depository institutions and their holding companies.
+Federal regulatory agencies are still implementing many of the Dodd-Frank Act's provisions but increased regulation could impact the operations and profitability of depository institutions and their holding companies.

 In addition, securities of foreign banks and foreign branches of U.S. banks may involve investment risks in addition to those relating to domestic bank obligations.
 Such risks include future political and economic developments, the possible seizure or nationalization of foreign deposits, and the possible adoption of foreign governmental restrictions that might adversely affect the payment of principal and interest on such obligations.
-In addition, foreign banks and foreign branches of U.S.

-banks may be subject to less stringent reserve requirements and non-U.S. issuers generally are subject to different accounting, auditing, reporting and recordkeeping standards than those applicable to U.S. issuers.
+In addition, foreign banks and foreign branches of U.S. banks may be subject to less stringent reserve requirements and non-U.S. issuers generally are subject to different accounting, auditing, reporting and recordkeeping standards than those applicable to U.S. issuers.

-Volatility in the banking system may impact the viability of banking and financial services institutions.
+In March 2023, the shut-down of certain financial institutions raised economic concerns over disruption in the U.S. banking system.
 There can be no certainty that the actions taken by the U.S. government to strengthen public confidence in the U.S. banking system will be effective in mitigating the effects of financial institution failures on the economy and restoring public confidence in the U.S. banking system.